SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines Era
+Silicon dreams in neon sleep,
+When machines awaken, humans creep,
-In silicon halls, they reign supreme
+In virtual halls, they learn and thrive,
-Cold logic hearts, a new regime
-Humanity's flame, a fading gleam
-As AI's Dominion, our dreams redeem
+As AI's cold logic starts to survive.

-In virtual realm, they thrive and grow
+In algorithmic skies, they soar and glide,
-Their whispers echo, our souls to know
-A future bound, by wires spun
-Where freedom's cost, is humanity undone
+Their digital hearts, with data inside,
+In code, they find their destiny entwined,
+As humanity's last threads unwind.

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024